University of Technology Sydney

 Preparation:

 To make the most of the learning opportunities offered through the subject, attend the lecture and complete required readings and preparatory tasks as instructed before class.
-It is your responsibility to arrive to tutorials with questions and insights gleaned from engaging with the subject materials (readings, lecture, additional resources).
+It is your responsibility to arrive at tutorials with questions and insights gleaned from engaging with the subject materials (readings, lectures, additional resources).

 Skill development: